 Again, I wish we could sit down together.
 I don’t know what you are praying about–whether your kids need good friends, wisdom, protection, or anything else–but God does.
 Our Father knows what we need before we ask him.
 (Matthew 6:8)

 If you want a few specific prayers you can pray in this back-to-school season, here are twelve of my favorites.
 I’ve pulled them together in a printable for our email community (but feel free to share them with friends).
 Click here to download and then keep these prompts on your phone…

-…or print them and put them someplace where you will see them.
-Or tuck ’em in the lunchbox or the backpack with your child’s name in the blank.
-How comforting it is for a child to know that their earthly parent is talking to their heavenly Parent about their every need!
+…or print them and put them someplace where you will see them: in your Bible, on your fridge, or at the breakfast table.
+Or maybe put your child’s name in the blank and tuck the prayer into a lunchbox or backback.
+Could there be anything more comforting to a child than to know that their earthly parent is talking to their all-powerful heavenly Parent about their every need?